 A new NSF grant under Innovations at the Nexus of Food, Energy, and Water Systems

 (INFEWS/T3) has been awarded (PI: Ceballos, coPI: Evans-White, coPI: Mozzoni, coPI: Durand-Morat)

-INFEWS/T3: Brazil, Argentina, Colombia, United States Energy and Food Biotech Innovations Network (BACUS)
+INFEWS/T3: Brazil, Argentina, Colombia, Chile and United States Energy and Food Biotech Innovations Network (BACCUS)

 (For More Information on the INFEWS project) – click here

-The Ceballos Lab is a cell and molecular biology, microbiology, and biochemistry lab dedicated to studying: (1) the evolution, ecology, and biogeography of microorganisms; (2) double-stranded DNA virus-host interactions and dynamics across domains of life; (3) impacts of viral infection on cell function; and, (4) development of microbial-based biotechnologies.
+The Ceballos Lab is a cell and molecular biology, microbiology, and biochemistry lab dedicated to studying: (1) the evolution, ecology, and biogeography of microorganisms with an emphasis on thermophilic microbes; (2) mechanisms underlying double-stranded DNA virus-host dynamics across all three of the domains of life; (3) impacts of viral infection on cell function and cell-cell signaling; and, (4) development of microbial-based biotechnologies from thermophilic microbial systems.

 The lab supports four core research projects with both U.S. and international partners:

 Synthetic Biology and Biotechnology: Thermophilic Enzyme Sequestration Platforms

 (funded by a NSF MCB grant and a UA Chancellor’s Innovation-Commercialization Fund Award)